-Naia was flying above the ship’s mast on her pony and suddenly yelled excitedly from her lookout point, “I can see Land!”
+Naia was the look out, flying above the ship’s mast on her pony and she suddenly yelled excitedly down to Daniel, “I can see land!”

 “Really you see land?”
-Daniel looked out at the endless sea and asked hopefully, “How far away is it?”
+Daniel looked out at the horizon, seeing nothing but the endless sea, “How far away is it?”

-There was a fully stocked refrigerator below and at the stern there was plenty of hay for the horses and lots of whatever that lion ate too.
-It had appeared without anyone wishing it to, apparently the magic was making sure they wouldn’t go hungry on this adventure.
+There was a fully stocked refrigerator below deck and at the stern there was plenty of hay for the horses and lots of whatever that lion ate too.
+It had all appeared without anyone wishing it to; apparently the magic was making sure they wouldn’t go hungry on this adventure.

-“She said there’s land ahead but I don’t see it yet,” Daniel told Jenny as the thought about going below to get a sandwich crossed his mind too.
+“Naia can see land ahead but I don’t see it yet,” Daniel told Jenny as the thought of going below to get a sandwich crossed his mind too.

-“It’s still far away but it is land,” Naia said as she flew down to them and landed her pony on Shale’s boat deck.
+“It’s still far away but it is land,” Naia said as she flew down to them and landed her green tailed pony on Shale’s boat deck.

-“Help,” the little robot’s voice quivered as he felt the sea trying to suck him under.
+“Help,” Shale’s voice quivered as he felt the sea trying to suck him under.

 Naia pulled Jenny with her into the lower cabin.
 Daniel called the animals down and pushed the horses and the lion through the small cabin door.
 He was the last to enter the cabin and he closed the door and locked it against the storm.

 “What’s happening?”
-Shale wailed as the wind howled around him, and the winds had become bitterly cold.
-The waves were now capped with ice and suddenly a dangerously large glacier loomed ominously ahead of him.
+Shale wailed as the wind howled around him, and became bitterly cold.
+The waves were capped with ice and Shale suddenly saw a dangerously large iceberg looming ominously ahead of him.